The Doughboy Foundation and Verizon Deliver the Lessons of WWI to a New Generation

 Though World War I is arguably one of the most consequential periods in American history, the subject is woefully scant in most middle / high school history textbooks and educational materials.

 With the Centennial of World War I as the driver, the U.S. WWI Centennial Commission with its partner the Doughboy Foundation created a body of “WWI Teaching and Learning Resources” that together deliver high quality, comprehensive, contemporary, compelling, and engaging WWI education that is ideally suited to a next generation of young adults, who grew up learning from digital resources, which are now available on the Verizon Innovative Learning HQ portal.
+Note: You will need to register on the Verizon portal to download the resources.

 The core components about “How WWI Changed America” were developed under a grant from the Mellon Foundation with the content development led by Commissioner Dr. Libby O’Connell, who was nominated to the Commission while serving as the Chief Historian at the Discovery Channel.
 Leading WWI historians and experts were involved in developing the content, including Dr. Chris Capozzola, MIT; Dr. Jennifer Keene, Chapman University; Dr. John Morrow Jr. University of Georgia; Dr. Jeffrey Sammons, New York University; Dr. Herman Viola, Curator Emeritus, Smithsonian Institution.
 These educational resources look at WWI through the lens of women in WWI, African and Native Americans, Immigrants, the Bill of Rights, propaganda, and more.
 These well-crafted teaching and learning resources trace the unprecedented transformation of the United States from an isolationist, agrarian, globally inconsequential country, with a standing military smaller than that of Portugal, to a major player stepping onto the world stage, taking a key role in helping decisively end a 4-year-old, unimaginably brutal global conflict.